dungpq1403/BigLeaderboard/README.md

 # BigTournament

-> A place where you can host your tournaments with many shortcuts to deliver a wonderful experience to users
+> A place where you can host your tournaments with many shortcuts to deliver a wonderful experience to users.
+This web was developed using React Next.js for frontend and Node.js/Express for backend

 This project includes: